 - Return to Previous Field: Up arrow

-- Return to Previous Sub-Field: Up arrow (or tap Shift and Tab keys at the same time)
+- Return to Previous Sub-Field: Up arrow or Shift + Tab

 - Move between options: Right and left arrows

-- Select option: Press letter/number keys indicated in field options (or move to desired option and press Enter or Space key)
+- Select option: Press the letter or number keys indicated in the field options or move to desired option and press the Enter or Space key

 - Likert Scale Field

-- Select option: Press letter keys indicated in field options
+- Select option: Press the letter keys indicated in the field options

 - Dropdown Field

-- Select option: Start typing to search and display matching options, and/or press down arrow to move through available options
+- Select option: Start typing to search and display matching options, or press the down arrow to move through the available options

 - Close dropdown: Escape key